notnullgames/null0/README.md

 ### more on cmake

-I like ninja, in the tasks above, because it builds a bit faster, but it's optional, if yuou use cmake directly.
+I like ninja, in the tasks above, because it builds a bit faster, but it's optional, if you use cmake directly.

-Essentially, there are 2 options:
+Essentially, there are 2 cmake defines that effect build:

 - `CARTS` - Should carts be built?
 - `HOST_TYPE` - What sort of host are you building (OFF/WEB/RAYLIB/SDL/RETRO)

-You can only build 1 `HOST_TYPE` at a time. `CARTS` can be paired with any `HOST_TYPE`, but not `WEB`, and `WEB` requires emscripten (and should probably be built in a seperate root.)
+You can only build 1 `HOST_TYPE` at a time. `CARTS` can be paired with any `HOST_TYPE`, `WEB` requires emscripten (and should probably be built in a seperate root.)

 #### examples